 Somerville Community Choice Electricity sources the additional renewable energy, above and beyond State requirements, from Green Energy Consumers Alliance, a local non-profit that helps bring new renewable projects to New England through strategic support of development opportunities with short and long term contracts.

 Resources that are part of the Green Energy Consumers Alliance portfolio as of September 2021.

 Having an Impact

 Massachusetts has a requirement for every energy supply to include a minimum amount of MA Class I renewable energy, and that amount increases each year.
-If you don’t meet the requirements, you pay a penalty.
+If a utility or supplier does not meet the requirements, they pay a penalty.
 This policy provides growing demand for renewable energy, which then incentivizes new renewables to be built.
 By purchasing a significant quantity of extra MA Class I renewable energy, Somerville is raising demand even further, helping incentivize even more renewable energy to be built.
 You can read more about MA Class I RECs and their impact in this report from Green Energy Consumers Alliance.